arkane-systems/mousejiggler/README.md

 Bare releases continue to be available at right for installation without administrative permissions, although the .NET 5 Desktop runtime must be installed first.

+Please note that due to a compatibility issue with the Chocolatey shims, running Mouse Jiggler via the shim does not display command-line help or the Mouse Jiggler version when the -h/--help/-? or --version switches are used.
+To do so, Mouse Jiggler must be invoked directly.
+To easily discover the location of the original Mouse Jiggler executable for this purpose, run:

+`mousejiggler --shimgen-log`

 Operation
 =========